maxrt101/xbus/README.md

 Provides interface for xbus from C++ code.
 Example can be found above, reference - below

 ### 4. `xbus` message protocol
 Text based protocol built on top of unix domain sockets, but can be used over virtually any protocol stack.
-Request and reponse defitions are provided using ebnf-like grammar.
+Request and reponse definions are provided using ebnf-like grammar.

 ```
 Legend:
 [X]      - optional
 X ...    - X followed by more X
 [X ...]  - zero or more X
-(X)      - group
 ```

 #### Requests